People charged with DUI, DWI, and even drug intoxication, are convicted with secret FST accuracy evidence they can not examine.

 All data

-Southern California Research Institute contracted with the NHTSA to do the Florida, Colorado, 1981, and 1977 studies.
-SCRI raw data seems to be secret.
-SCRI's executive director, Dr. Dary Fiorentino, answered my emails, but refused to release any raw data.
+Southern California Research Institute, as I read validation reports, contracted with the NHTSA to do the Florida, Colorado, 1981, and 1977 studies.
+SCRI data seems to be secret.
+SCRI's executive director, Dr. Dary Fiorentino, answered my emails, but refused to release any data.
 At least I think he did—I was never able to decode his responses to tell whether the data has been lost, or destroyed, or whether it still exists but is secret.

 SCRI's executive director even refused to release the "case log" appendix originally included in the Florida study's official final report (a study he worked on), although again his apparent evasiveness left me unsure if the official report SCRI was paid hundreds of thousands of dollars to prepare has been lost, destroyed, or is secret.